Singular values of large non-central random matrices: Proof of Theorem

-Theorem \ref{Thm:expansion} is essentially a combination of \eqref{eq:La-epsc}, convergence in probability from Lemma \ref{L:P(Omega)}, and convergence of eigenvectors.
-For the later, without loss of generality we may assume that the first non-zero component of $\vv_r$ is positive.
-After choosing the appropriate sign, without loss of generality we may assume that the same component of $\vu_r\topp N$ is non-negative for all $N$.
-Since by assumption eigenspaces of $\mR_0$ are one-dimensional for large enough $N$, therefore
+Under Assumption \ref{A1}, the eigenvalues of $\mQ$ are $\gamma_1^2>\gamma_2^2>\dots>\gamma_K^2>0$.
+Denoting by $\vv_r$ the corresponding orthonormal eigenvectors, we may assume that the first non-zero component of $\vv_r$ is positive.
+After choosing the appropriate sign, without loss of generality we may assume that the same component of $\widetilde \vu_r\topp N$ is non-negative for all $N$.
+Since by assumption eigenspaces of $\widetilde \mR_0$ are one-dimensional for large enough $N$, we have